shopware/docs/guides/hosting/installation-updates/deployments/deployment-helper.md

 ### SFTP / Deployer

 When using SFTP or Deployer, you would clone the repository to the CI/CD server, run the [shopware-cli project ci](https://sw-cli.fos.gg) command to install the dependencies and build the assets.
 Then you would upload the source code to the server and run the deployment helper on the server.
-The deployment helper would set up Shopware when not, install the extensions and run the one-time tasks.
+The deployment helper would set up Shopware when not, install the extensions, and run the one-time tasks.